 3. Power Companies Say There is No Explanation for EMF Effects

-AltaLink, EPCOR, the AESO and the Alberta Government say there is no explanation for the documented negative health effects of overhead high voltage power line EMFs.
+AltaLink, EPCOR, most other transmission companies, the AESO, the AUC and the Alberta Government say there is no explanation for the documented negative health effects of overhead high voltage power line EMFs.
 This may have been the case numerous decades ago, but not today.
 Studies have shown that EMFs reduce production of melatonin, one of the body’s most powerful natural defenses against cancer, Alzheimer’s disease, immune system disorders, and most of the diseases cited above, to the point where this hormone can no longer protect the body.
 Scientists have indicated that reduced melatonin caused by EMF exposure is the core biological mechanism or explanation for many, if not the majority, of the documented negative health impacts of EMFs.

 As well, the International Commission for Electromagnetic Safety has stated many times that EMFs have documented negative effects on the health of living matter at every level of investigation: molecular, cellular, animal and human population levels.